SheCodesAustralia/workshopcontent/content/django/06_django_urls/_index.md

 With your URLs configured, you're ready to start building out your app's logic and layout using views and templates!

-> If you want to know more about Django URLconfs, look at the official documentation: https://docs.djangoproject.com/en/5.1/topics/http/urls/
+> If you want to know more about Django URLconfs, look at the official [documentation](https://docs.djangoproject.com/en/5.1/topics/http/urls/)